blofin/blofin-api-docs/index.md

 `>high` | String | Highest price
 `>low` | String | Lowest price
 `>close` | String | Close price
-`>vol_quantity` | String | Trading volume, with a unit of contracts.
+`>vol` | String | Trading volume, with a unit of contracts.
-`>vol_currency` | String | Trading volume, with a unit of base currency.
+`>volCurrency` | String | Trading volume, with a unit of base currency.
-`>vol_quote` | String | Trading volume, with a unit of quote currency.
+`>volCurrencyQuote` | String | Trading volume, with a unit of quote currency.
 `>confirm` | String | The state of candlesticks.<br>`0` represents that it is uncompleted, `1` represents that it is completed.

-### WS Order book channel
+### WS Order Book Channel

 This channel uses public WebSocket and authentication is not required.

-Retrieve the recent trades data.
-Data will be pushed whenever there is a trade.
-Every update contain only one trade.
+Retrieve order book data.
+Use `books` for 200 depth levels, `books5` for 5 depth levels

+- `books`: 200 depth levels will be pushed in the initial full snapshot.
+Incremental data will be pushed every 100 ms for the changes in the order book during that period of time.
+- `books5`: 5 depth levels snapshot will be pushed every time.
+Snapshot data will be pushed every 100 ms when there are changes in the 5 depth levels snapshot.

 > Request Example
 ```json